 Alexia E. Schulz

-Dr. Alexia E. Schulz is a technical staff member in the Cyber-Physical Systems Group at MIT Lincoln Laboratory.
+Dr. Alexia E. Schulz is an assistant group leader in the Cyber-Physical Systems Group at MIT Lincoln Laboratory.
 She develops quantitative cyber analytics for application in the cyber situational awareness and command and control areas.
 She also investigates automated cyber dependency mapping methodologies for providing mission assurance.

 Schulz served in the U.S. Air Force from 2002 to 2005.
 She was stationed at Kirtland Air Force Base in the Directed Energy Directorate, where she worked on simulations of non-equilibrium plasmas and air breakdown in the High Power Microwave Effects and Modeling Branch.
 She also led a Countermeasures Hands-On Program mission to assess the block III Global Positioning System.